codesign-at-unisq/.github/profile/README.md

 - It is currently administered by Ingo Jahn and Andy Lock,

 #### Development principles
-- Various elements in the toolchain should interface with Python APIs.
-Where different launagues are required (bash/C++), ideally they have a Python API wrapper.
+- Pease ensure Python code is formatted per PEP8.
+This isn't hard - tools like [Black](https://github.com/psf/black) make a lot of this a one-line command.
-- Pip packages are preferred.
-They can be installed in editable form (`pip install -e <REPO>`) for development
+- Repos should be structed as `pip` packages (unless not possible), and installed as editable (`pip install -e <REPO>`)
 - Avoid large branches which diverge significantly from the `main` branch.
 Merge frequently with each new feature to maintain capability.
 - Try and include test modules for key features.
 We are typically poor at this, but it will be beneficial for a large and complex toolchain.